-- 13.1 Occupational Health offers a free 24 hours confidential counselling service which can be accessed directly by employees on 0800 174319 (www.care-first.co.cuk - user name: con001, password: conw1234) or by referral from their Headteacher/Manager.
-Any management referrals for counselling must be discussed with the employee and can only be done with the employees consent - 13.2 The Council will fund up to six counselling sessions per employee with the Council's approved provider. - 13.3 A professional counselling service is also available for teachers through Teacher Support Line Cymru - this is also a free and confidential service.
-Contact 0800 085 5088 or www.teachersupport.info.
+- Occupational Health offers a free 24 hours confidential counselling service which can be 13.1 accessed directly by employees on 0800 0239387 (https://conwycbcouncil.yourcarewellbeing.net/#/) or by referral from their Headteacher/Manager.
+Any management referrals for counselling must be discussed with the employee and can only be done with the employees consent - 13.2 The Council will fund up to six counselling sessions per employee with the Council's approved provider. - Support is also available through Education Support and the school publishes a variety of 13.3 use well-being services on the staff bulletin every week and on the staff TEAM.